microsoft/fluentui/packages/react-input/Spec.md

 Native props following standard behavior in both libraries + converged:

 - `disabled?: boolean`
-- `readOnly?: boolean` -- VERIFY v0
+- `readOnly?: boolean`
-- `autoComplete?: string` -- VERIFY v0
+- `autoComplete?: string`
-- and any other native props not specified
+- and most other native props not specified

 ### Imperative API

 In v8 there's an explicit imperative API, which is accessed via `componentRef` following the [`ITextField` interface](https://github.com/microsoft/fluentui/blob/master/packages/react/src/components/TextField/TextField.types.ts#L9).
 The methods are used for getting the value and manipulating focus and selection.

-In v0, all these things can be done by calling methods on the `<input>` element itself, exposed via the top-level `ref`.
+In v0 (and in converged), all these things can be done by calling methods on the `<input>` element itself, exposed via the top-level `ref`.